mischah/michael-kuehnel.de/_posts/2018-03-22-helpers-and-tips-for-npm-run-scripts.md

 }
 ```

-This is especially useful for watching files while developing in conjunction with `onerror`.
+This is especially useful for watching files while developing in conjunction with `onchange`.

 ```json
 {